udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/field-list.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs77" %}

+## Search desired field

+End user can search for desired field in the field list UI by typing the field name into the search box at runtime.
+It can be enabled by setting the [`enableFieldSearching`](https://ej2.syncfusion.com/angular/documentation/api/pivotfieldlist/#enablefieldsearching) property to **true** via code-behind.

+> By default, field search option is disabled in the field list UI.

-To enable search box in the pivot table's built-in popup field list UI, set the [`enableFieldSearching`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/#enablefieldsearching) property to **true** in `ejs-pivotview`.
+To enable search box in the static field list UI, set the [`enableFieldSearching`](https://ej2.syncfusion.com/angular/documentation/api/pivotfieldlist/#enablefieldsearching) property  to **true** in `ejs-pivotfieldlist`.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}